ShardulJunagade/ES-335-Assignment-2-2024-Fall/Answers/Task 3.md

 Image SuperResolution (more "correct" way) :

-- This appears worse than the previous one , isnce the linear regression model learns better with scaled input values , hence the tradeoff between scaling properly.
+- This appears worse than the previous one , this is sinnce the linear regression model learns better with scaled input values , hence the tradeoff between scaling properly and predicting on the scaled coordinate map .

 ``` python
 RMSE: 8.26 (not scaled -> on scaling i get = 8.26255/255 = (0.0323)